vgaldi/fw-lab/content/post/ACS-ANM-2022-published/index.md

 +++
-title = "Our paper on extreme optical anisotropy in NiTe2 published in ACS-ANM" date = 2022-12-02 draft = false
+title = "Paper on extreme optical anisotropy in NiTe2 published in ACS-ANM" date = 2022-12-02 draft = false